yp/reHCstar/_includes/docs/README.md

 pair `2 1` is considered the same as the pair `1 2`).

-A simple single-family pedigree composed by 5 individuals genotyped over 5 loci is as follows.
+A simple single-family pedigree composed by 5 individuals genotyped over 5 biallelic loci is as follows.

     0 1 0 0 1 phenotype 1 1 2 2 2 2 2 2 1 1
     0 2 0 0 2 phenotype 2 2 1 1 1 1 1 1 1 1